StatsResource/Logs/Inventory-201-250.md

 ### Video 220

-Video thumbnail:	Pareto Distribution : Derivation of the Median 06:06
+Pareto Distribution : Derivation of the Median

+06:06
 Pareto Distribution : Derivation of the Median StatsResource.github.io | Probability Distributions | Pareto (Type II) Distribution Statistics and Probability Tutorial Videos - Worked Examples and Demonstrations about Statistics